onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks.md

 imageView.kf.setImage(with: url)
 ```

-This simple code does these things:
+This code performs the following actions:

-1. Checks whether an image is cached under the key `url.absoluteString`.
+1. Verifies if an image is cached using the key `url.absoluteString`.
-2. If an image was found in the cache (either in memory or disk), sets it to `imageView.image`.
+2. Retrieves and assigns the image to `imageView.image` if found in cache (memory or disk).
-3. If not, creates a request and download it from `url`.
+3. If absent, initiates a request and downloads from `url`.
-4. Converts the downloaded data to a `UIImage` object.
+4. Transforms the downloaded data into a `UIImage`.
-5. Caches the image to memory and disk.
+5. Stores the image in both memory and disk caches.
-6. Sets the `imageView.image` to display it.
+6. Updates `imageView.image` with the new image.

-Later, when you call the `setImage` with the same url again, only step 1 and 2 will be performed, unless the cache is
+Subsequent calls to `setImage` with the same URL will only execute steps 1 and 2, unless the cache has been cleared.
-purged.

 ### Showing a Placeholder